Team-1280/jankboard-2/README.md

 Though this is a Team 1280 project, it's hosted on my GitHub account as I wrote the vast majority of the code and retain rights to it via the [license](./LICENSE).
 A small portion of this codebase was contributed by
 @quantum9innovation.
-I've released it as free and open source software, compliant with Team 1280's policies for post-competition software stewardship.
+I've released it as free and open source software under the GPL v3, as permitted by Team 1280's policies for post-competition software stewardship.

 The Jankboard is a fully functional control interface designed to be used with our 2024 robot.
 It is intended to work alongside the FRC Game Tools application,